eclipse-tractusx/tractusx-edc/docs/development/decision-records/2024-09-16-proposal-federated-catalog-distribution/README.md

 Regarding deployment, the Tractus-Connector Helm charts will be updated to include this service.

-Relevant to highlight some potential challenges of the proposed approach.
+Relevant to highlight a potential challenge of the proposed approach.
-- The Network Latency expected may be a concern, but not more than any other downstream dependencies of the service;
 - Having its own instance (that itself contains a cache) may use considerable computing resources (related with storage cost).

 To enable the Federated Catalog flow, please [see this table](https://github.com/eclipse-tractusx/tractusx-edc/blob/75bdacbad43e2cad352204ea28a359c6aac7adea/docs/development/management-domains/README.md#enable-and-configure-the-crawler-subsystem).